Jesse1211/JesseBlog/source/_posts/CourseWork/CS5320DB/2SQL.md

 #### 4 types of commands (focus on first 3)

-- DDL: 定义 - _Data Definition Language_
+- DDL: 定义 - **Data Definition Language**
   - Define admissible database content (schema)
   - `DROP, CREATE, ALTER`
-- DML: 操作数据 - _Data Manipulation Language_
+- DML: 操作数据 - **Data Manipulation Language**
   - analyze, combine, change and retrieve database content
   - `INSERT, UPDATE, DELETE`
-- TCL: each update query is a transaction - _Transaction Control Language_
+- TCL: each update query is a transaction - **Transaction Control Language**
-  - Groups SQL commands (transactions)
+  - Groups SQL commands (transactions - Read / Write)
-  - `SELECT语句`
+  - `SELECT`
-- (不需要懂) DCL: 控制, 分配, access permissions - _Data Control Language_
+- DCL: 控制, 分配, access permissions - **Data Control Language**
   - Assign data access rights
   - `GRANT, REVOKE, COMMIT, ROLLBACK`

+---

-### DDL: 定义 Data Definition Language (Schema, Relations, Constraints)
+## DDL: 定义 Data Definition Language (Schema, Relations, Constraints)

-Not using Single Table to
+Not using Single Table in database schema design

 - Reduce redundancy
+  - A well-designed schema breaks the data into **multiple related tables** to avoid repeating the same information across rows.
-- Minimize update errors
+- Minimize (inconsistent or incorrect) update errors
+  - By splitting data into related tables, each piece of information exists in only one place, making updates more reliable and reducing the chance of errors.

-#### Schema
+### Schema

-Define relations with their _schemata_
+Define relations with their **schemata**

-- columns and column _types_ - `CREATE`
+- columns and column **types** - `CREATE`
 - `CREATE TABLE <table> (<table-def>)`
   - `<table>` is the table name
   - `<table-def>` is comma-separated column definitions